mehreennajm/Home-Task-Challenge/README.md

 ◦ Generate Application Key Using php artisan key:generate command

+◦ if you want to access without migration upload the pim_db.sql and use these credintials to sign-in to dashboard

+◦ Login Credintials email: admin@gmail.com  password:admin!@#

-◦ Run the database migrations php artisan migrate command
+◦ if you don't want to upload the db and instead you want to migrate - Run the database migrations php artisan migrate command

 ◦ Your Ready to go run php artisan serve